sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 - Logged a rich bug from test failure
 - Triggered a build by committing the bug fix to the repo
 - Improved the package versioning via a custom build task from the Marketplace

-> **Note**: If you are planning on doing Module 3, it is better not to log out of the machine (since a clean up script will delete all your work).
-If you must log out, then you will have to run the setup script for Module 3 when you start it.